 Relaxation massage is a gentle Swedish massage that uses smooth, gliding strokes to help you relax without focusing on easing any muscle soreness or tension.
 Compared to therapeutic massages, the massage therapist will move at a slower pace and use lighter pressure.

 Due to the low pressure and relative universality of its calming effects, getting a relaxation massage is great for first-timers or those who want to get a special treat once a year.
-However, it can also have a number of health benefits, including eventually relieving knots over the course of many gentle treatments.
+However, it can also have some health benefits, including eventually relieving knots throughout many gentle treatments.

 Health Benefits and Mood Improvements